 We rate ExpressVPN as the most capable VPN for torrenting thanks to its blistering connection speeds and world-class security credentials.
 However, there are a number of other excellent options available, so read on to find out the five best torrenting VPNs on the market today.

 - If you're wondering what else VPNs can do, read our VPN uses guide

 - Stay protected on the go with the best mobile VPN

-- If you like TV, check out the best streaming VPN
+- If you love TV, check out the best streaming VPN

-ExpressVPN is simply the best torrenting VPN on the market.
-Every one of its 3,000+ servers is P2P optimized, meaning you can get the absolute fastest download speeds whereever you are, whatever you're downloading.
+Overall, we rate ExpressVPN as the best torrenting VPN on the market.
+Every one of its 3,000+ servers is P2P optimized, meaning you can get excellent download speeds wherever you are.
 Plus, you'll get three months free through Tom's Guide.View Deal

 With excellent dedicated torrenting features like its smart server filtering, plus its huge 6,600+ server network, CyberGhost is one of the very best torrenting VPNs on the market.
 The price is right, too, at just $2.25/mo.View Deal

 3. Hotspot Shield – Super simple and very fast